-Emergency Sickness Protection (ESP) is a product offered by some rental car companies that theoretically provides sickness protections for international visitors to the United States.
-Like other insurance products, it's actually offered by another company (such as Auto Rentals and Sales Protection or Health Special Risk, Inc.).
-And as the website of ARS states, the cost of the service to a rental car company is 75 cents per rental day and the rental car company is recommended to sell the product at $3 (or more) per day.
-The insurer (in this case, ARS) makes money selling the product to rental car companies for 75 cents per day because there's almost no chance the company will have to pay a claim.
+ESP is an insurance product offered by some rental car companies that theoretically provides sickness protections for international visitors to the United States.
+Like other insurance products, it's actually offered by a third party (such as Auto Rentals and Sales Protection or Health Special Risk, Inc.).
+And stated on ARS's website, the cost of the service to a rental car company is 75 cents per rental day, while the rental car company is recommended to sell the product at $3 or more per day.
+That's called gouging.

-And the rental car company who sells the coverage pockets every penny over 75 cents per day!
-It's fantastic for commissions if the agent at the counter can sell that product consistently!
+Meanwhile, the rental car company selling the coverage pockets every penny over 75 cents per day.
+It's a money-spinner that's fantastic for commissions, so the agents at the counter are highly motivated to sell.

-Very easy -- simply loading up the Terms and Conditions with exclusions such that almost every possible claim can be denied because it's not health insurance.
-Think we're kidding?
-Sister companies Dollar and Thrifty provide the most detail about the Emergency Sickness Protection option in their general rental terms.
+Even worse, a scan of the Terms and Conditions shows so many exclusions that almost every possible claim could be denied.
+Sister companies Dollar and Thrifty reveal the fine print about the Emergency Sickness Protection option in their general rental terms.

 5. Emergency Sickness Protection ("ESP"): ESP is available at select locations to renters who are non-U.S. citizens including Canadians who possess valid non-U.S. passports at the time of rental.
 ESP provides certain medical benefits for some sicknesses that may occur during rental periods of thirty days or less.
 ESP also covers individuals possessing valid non-U.S. passports at the time of rental traveling with the renter.
 Benefits include up to $10,000 per person for reasonable and customary cost of necessary medical care for covered sickness, including (A) medical or surgical treatment; (B) hospital services, supplies, x-rays and laboratory fees; (C) local ambulance and (D) visits to a physician’s office, and are subject to a $100 deductible per person per sickness.
 ESP does not provide coverage for any sickness for which symptoms began or treatment received during the twelve months prior to the beginning of the rental period; expenses incurred outside of the U.S.; expenses for eyeglasses, contact lenses or hearing aids; losses incurred while participating in racing, professional club, intercollegiate or interscholastic sports; losses from an accident, cardiovascular disease, cancers tumors, tuberculosis, organ transplant, congenital conditions, deviated septum, cosmetic surgery, dental care, sexually transmitted diseases, birth control, fertility/infertility treatment, pregnancy, miscarriage, abortion, and emotional or mental disorders of any kind; and losses while traveling against the advice of a physician or while traveling for the purpose of receiving medical treatment.
 ESP does not apply in Mexico.

-- Cardiovascular diseases (which include heart attacks and strokes).
+- Cardiovascular diseases, including heart attacks and strokes

 Companies Offering Emergency Sickness Protection